 About Work Experience

-Work Experience is a course that makes York College Sport Management students unique among other area colleges offering sport management.
 It is the final requirement for graduating seniors and can only be undertaken if a student has at least a 2.7 GPA.
-The capstone experiential learning course for senior Sport Management majors that enables the student to utilize theories and applied practice learned throughout the sport management program’s curriculum in a culminating internship.
+The experiential learning course lets you use theories and applied practice learned throughout the sport management program’s curriculum in a culminating internship.
 This is a full academic semester experience consisting of 450-500 hours of work experience.
-It is taken concurrently with Sport Ethics (SPM475) and no other courses may be taken during the work experience semester.
+It is taken concurrently with Ethics and Current Issues in Sports (SPM 475) and no other courses may be taken during the work experience semester.

 At the completion of the course the student will be able to: